THE LEE COUNTY YOUTH DEVELOPMENT CENTER (LCYDC) is a private, non-profit (501 c3)

 youth and families in this region of the state, Lee County Youth Development Center

 strives to maintain the highest standards of quality care, innovative prevention

-and treatment programs, and a team of motivated and committed employees.
-The agency
+and treatment programming, and a team of qualified, motivated and committed employees.

-employs a staff of approximately 200 full-time and part-time employees and additional
+The agency employs a staff of approximately 200 full-time and part-time employees